TheMrityunjayPathak/Feature-Engineering/README.md

 ```

 ### Using Z-Score
-- Z-score measures how many standard deviations an element is from the mean.
+- Z-score measures how many standard deviations away an element is from the mean.
 A common threshold is 3 to -3.

 ### Example
 ```python